-Staff Analysis: The applicant indicates the site was inadvertently dropped from the 2016 Comprehensive Plan update process.
-The proposed amendment will fulfill the conditions of the approved Development Agreement between the applicant and Kitsap County (Auditor File No. 201505290067).
+Staff Analysis: The applicant indicated that the site was inadvertently dropped from the 2016 Comprehensive Plan update process.
+The proposed amendment will also allow the applicant to fulfill the conditions of the approved Development Agreement between the applicant and Kitsap County (Auditor File No. 201505290067).